MariamAlKhoori/journal.md/README.md

 - neopixles

 To fix and do by next week:
-- ode the neopixles expressions
+- code the Neopixel expressions
 - robot movement speed (robot balance)
+- Try to code in commands connected by the controller

 To consider: